FroMage/RivieraDEV/README.md

     1. _enter `rivieradev` as password when prompted_
     1. `createdb -O rivieradev -E utf8 rivieradev`
     1. exit
+1. Download the module dependencies
+    1. `play dependencies`
+1. Restore your libs that the last command deleted FOR SOME REASON
+    1. `git checkout lib`
 1. Run the application
     1. `play run`